+Yes, you can eat sheep, but lamb tends to be more popular.
 A lamb offers tender meat mainly because it is younger.
-The tender the meat the more remarkable options of preparing it are available.
 Sheep meat needs to be tenderized by long cooking methods which in turn limits the ways of preparing and serving it.

 What is the Difference between Lamb and Sheep?

 The difference between lamb and sheep is simply an age factor.
 A lamb is the young one of a sheep before it reaches one year of age.
 Sheep refers to the ruminant mammal after it hits the one year mark.

 Meat obtained from the lamb is known as a lamb.
 Huh?
 Yeah, you get lamb from a lamb.
 Lamb meat is obtained from lambs (a sheep) below the age of one year.

 When a sheep that is older than one year of age is slaughtered, you get mutton.
 The key difference between lamb and mutton is solely the age of the animal when it is slaughtered.
 For you to learn more about the differences between sheep and lambs click here to get a more in-depth explanation.

 Why do People Eat Lamb and Not Sheep?

 When you think of eating sheep meat, you are faced with two alternatives.
 Will it be mutton or lamb?
 The two are different.
 And for some people, it just has to be lamb.
 Especially the lamb chops.

 The meat from a lamb is tenderer as compared to the meat obtained from an adult sheep.
 On the other hand, mutton has more flavor.
 For most people that enjoy eating whole cuts like roasts and chops, lamb does the trick.
 It is mainly because of the tenderness of meat obtained from lambs.
 For some, it is just a family tradition.
 What they ate and cooked from a young age.